mfeas/Mary_Feaster_Resume/README.md

 ## Transitioning Auto Service Advisor to Data Analyst

+## For all forms of contact and relevant links please see- https://linktr.ee/mary.feaster

 Hello there!

 I hope this message finds you well.
 My name is Mary Feaster, and I'm on an exciting journey from the fast-paced world of auto service advising to the dynamic realm of data analysis.